Open Search

 Our Advanced Business Curricula at Alliant International University

-While there are many distinctions between business analyst and data analyst positions, both roles can be critical in business strategy development and to the long-term success of a business—and Alliant International University can help prepare prospective analysts from a variety of backgrounds for the ever-changing job market.
+A senior business analyst may focus more on large-scale projects, whereas a senior data analyst might specialize in advanced data insight.
+While there are many distinctions between business analyst role and the data analyst role, both positions can be critical in business strategy development and to the long-term success of a business—and Alliant International University can help prepare prospective analysts from a variety of backgrounds for the ever-changing job market.

 We offer a variety of master’s and doctoral programs in business for future leaders, and each can help support a future analyst’s professional goals.
 If you’re looking to train with experienced professors, get hands-on experience, and learn to use the latest business innovations, we have a program for you.